Aristida warburgii

 Aristida warburgii is a species of grass (in the family Poaceae) that is native to New South Wales and Queensland.
 It was first described by Carl Christian Mez in 1921 from a specimen collected near Maryborough, Queensland.
 The species epithet, warburgii, honours Otto Warburg.

 Description

 A warburgii is a tufted perennial, growing from 30 to 90 cm high.
 The internodes are smooth.
-The iInflorescences are from 11 to 15 cm long and 2–7 cm wide, and carry spikelets from the base.
+The iInflorescences are 11-15 cm long and 2-7 cm wide, and carry spikelets from the base.
 It flowers and fruits all year round, growing on sandy soils in both Eucalyptus and Melaleuca communities.